Succession of the Roman Empire: Kingdoms and the imperial title

 Early in the Empire's history, Louis the Pious formally established the supremacy of the Empire over Catholic kingdoms through the document issued in 817 and later known as Ordinatio Imperii.
 The view at the time was that the Empire covered all Western Christendom under one authority.
 (The British Isles, Brittany, and the Kingdom of Asturias were omitted in this vision.)
 Under Louis's arrangement, only his elder son Lothair would hold the title of Emperor, and Lothair's younger brothers Pepin and Louis should obey him even though they were kings, respectively, of Aquitaine and Bavaria.
-That document was controversial from the start, however, not least as it did not conform to Frankish succession law and practices.
+That document was controversial from the start, not least as it did not conform to Frankish succession law and practices.
 Following Louis the Pious's death in June 840, the Battle of Fontenoy (841), Oaths of Strasbourg (842) and Treaty of Verdun (843) established a different reality, in which the Imperial title remained undivided but its holder competed with kings for territory, even though at the time all were still bound by the family links of the Carolingian dynasty and the bounds of Catholic Christianity.

 Following the gradual demise of the Carolingian dynasty in the late 9th and 10th centuries, the rivalry between the Empire and individual kingdoms developed on these early precedents.
 The Kingdom of France, developing from Charles the Bald's West Francia, was continually reluctant to acknowledge the Emperor's senior status among European monarchs.
 As Latin Christendom expanded in the High Middle Ages, new kingdoms appeared outside of the Empire and would similarly bid for territory and supremacy.
 France itself was instrumental in the developments that led to the Empire's political decline from the 16th to the early 19th centuries.

 Modern-era nationalist revivals

 A number of political regimes have claimed various forms of successorship of the Roman Empire, even though they acknowledged a significant time lag between what they viewed as the Empire's extinction and their own efforts to revive it.
 These attempts have increasingly been framed in nationalist terms, in line with the times.

-Despite its name, European imperialism has typically not invoked the memories of the Roman Empire, with the only exception of Italy for a few decades in the late 19th and early 20th centuries.
-Thus, European colonial empires are not mentioned in this section.